 Arlo's voucher feature can be used as a great way to assist with the promotion and sales of your events.
 This article explains the complexities to be aware of when dealing with the sale of vouchers using Arlo.

 What are Vouchers?

 Vouchers in Arlo are very similar to actual retail 'Gift Vouchers' and should be used when you want to provide someone (whether it's an organisation or an individual) with an allocated fixed value amount to use (balance).
 Voucher recipients can redeem their balance in the checkout process by entering in the 'Voucher Code' field.

-Vouchers are tax inclusive and should be treated as a payment towards an order, and will be applied after tax on the order has been calculated.
+Vouchers should be treated as a payment towards an order, and will be applied after tax on the order has been calculated.

 If you wish to provide complimentary registrations or offer courses at a lower price - you should look at discounts instead, as discounts are applied to an order before the subtotal is calculated.
 This means that GST is calculated only on what the registrants need to pay, whereas a voucher deducts the balance of an order after GST has been applied to it, so the voucher balance is used to pay the GST.

 We do not recommended selling vouchers online using Arlos automated Order system because this will apply a GST on the value of the order.
 This can result in GST being charged twice (once for the sale of the voucher, and again for transactions made using the voucher).

 How to Sell a Voucher?

 The following process describes how to create an order to sell a voucher, ensuring that GST is only applied once to the voucher balances transactions.

 Arlo recommends capturing interest for vouchers either using leads, or an event/online activity using the quick registration method.
 Once you have received a submission of interest for a voucher - it will need to be created manually with an accompanying order to pay for it.